Pre-workout Nutrition

 It is important to consume a snack/meal that contains the appropriate nourishment prior to an exercise session.
-Pre-workout nutrition should include carbs (carbohydrates) and easily digestible protein.
+Pre-workout nutrition should include quickly digestible carbs (carbohydrates) and easily digestible protein.

 To avoid indigestion issues and to be able to exercise to full your potential, this pre-workout nourishment should be consumed 1 to 3 hours before starting your exercise session.

 The reason for this is that during exercise your body’s blood supply is primarily going to your muscles and therefore, not available to aid in the digestive process.
-(Any food left in your stomach will just sit in there, causing indigestion.)
+Any food left in your stomach will just sit in there, causing indigestion, and therefore not providing an energy source for exercise.

 Consuming the appropriate nourishment after your workout is important for your body, too.
 WHY?

-After a workout the body needs to replace glycogen stores and repair / rebuild muscle.
-This nourishment should consist primarily of protein and carbs.
+After a workout the body needs to replace glycogen stores and repair/rebuild muscle.

 Glycogen is the storage form of glucose (sugar).
 In the body, glycogen is stored in the liver and in muscles.
 During exercise this stored glycogen is converted to glucose and used as an energy source.
 So after exercise the body needs to replenish these glycogen stores.

-Also during exercise, muscle structure can become somewhat damaged due to lengthening and contracting.
+Also during exercise, muscle structure becomes somewhat damaged due to lengthening and contracting.
 (This is what causes pain the next day or two after exercise.)
 So, the body needs nourishment to help repair any muscle damage, too.

-About 1-2 hours afterwards be sure to eat a good meal At this meal feel free to include your daily allotment of healthy dietary fats.
+About 1-2 hours after exercise be sure to eat a good meal.
+Waiting longer than two hours will decrease the rate of glycogen restoration by about half.
+This nourishment should consist primarily of protein and carbs.
+At this meal feel free to include your daily allotment of healthy dietary fats.

 Bagel or toast:

-- pick whole wheat or plain bagel rather than a whole grain bagel.
+- Pick a plain white or wheat bagel rather than a whole grain bagel.
 Whole grains are digested at a slower rate.

-- put some jelly on it or a slice of chicken/turkey or cooked egg whites, NO cream cheese or egg yolk.
-(Cream cheese/egg yolk is a fat which stays in the stomach longer, so not available for quick digestion and therefore not available as an energy source for exercise.)
+- NO cream cheese or egg yolk.
+Cream cheese/egg yolk is a fat which stays in the stomach longer, so it’s not available for quick digestion and therefore not available as an energy source for exercise.

 Smoothie: